-The ultimate goal of our strategy is to build you, over time, an enduring, diversified portfolio (10-20 companies) of high dividend paying stocks that will provide sustainable cash flow for many years to come.
+The goal of our strategy is to grow your capital by accumulating, over time, a diversified portfolio of enduring companies that provide a combination of sustainable growth and income for many years to come.

 How will we accomplish this goal?

-Our focus for these long-term holdings will be on companies where we can visualize with some clarity that their products will still be in demand in 15 years time.
-Things like residential real estate, food staples or agricultural products, or waste management for example.
 Further, our specific focus is on smaller to mid-cap companies that exhibit more pricing inefficiencies than large-cap companies and where solid research can uncover good opportunities - these are not blue-chip stocks, but nevertheless good-quality companies.
-Lastly, we always try to buy companies with a healthy margin of safety and at attractive valuations, and since our holding period is long-term, we are not phased by fluctuations in the stock price, not driven by a change in fundamentals.
+With a value-based focus, we try to buy companies with a healthy margin of safety and at attractive valuations, and since our holding period is long-term, are not phased by fluctuations in the stock price which are not driven by a change in fundamentals.

 Our value proposition in sum

-If you find the dividend portfolio to be interesting, then we recommend your next step is to review our Actavest long-short equity solution, since that is the vehicle we will be using to get there.
+If you find the strategy to be interesting, then we recommend your next step is to review our Long-Short Equity Solution for more specifics.
 After that, please reach out if you would like to get started or have questions.